see--/speech_recognition/README.md

 - Did you ensemble the models?
   - I think this was the most important part.
 Our single models were all in the range of 86%-88% accuracy on the public leaderboard.
 Using an ensemble of these models got us to 90%.
 - If you did ensemble, how did you weight the different models?
   - Mostly based on the single model performance and by leaderboard score.
 We even had a typo (wrong filename) which caused one model to have twice the weight it should have.
 We used this submission as our final (winning) submission.
-Actually, Ryan proposed better ensemble weights that yielded 0.91107.
+Actually, Ryan proposed better ensemble weights that yielded 0.91107 on the private leaderboard.

 # 5.)
 Interesting findings
 - What do you think set you apart from others in the competition?